 THREE-SIDED CULVERT WALL AND TOP SLAB THICKNESS:

-THE WALL AND TOP THICKNESS SHOWN ON THE PLANS WERE OBTAINED FROM THE MANUFACTURERS AT THE TIME OF PLANS WERE PREPARED.
+THE WALL AND TOP SLAB THICKNESS SHOWN ON THE PLANS WERE OBTAINED FROM CULVERT MANUFACTURERS AT THE TIME THE PLANS WERE PREPARED.
 IF THE WALL AND/OR TOP THICKNESS OF THE CULVERT PROPOSED ARE DIFFERENT FROM WHAT IS SHOWN IN THE PLANS, A MARKED COPY OF THE PROJECT PLANS, INCLUDING ALL PLAN NOTES AND DETAILS SHOWING ALL ITEMS AFFECTED BY THE DIFFERENT CULVERT DIMENSIONS, SHALL BE SUBMITTED FOR APPROVAL WITH THE SHOP DRAWINGS.
-ALL REQUIRED TO ACCOMMODATE ANY REVISED DIMENSIONS SHALL BE AT NO EXTRA COST TO THE STATE.
+ALL WORK REQUIRED TO ACCOMMODATE ANY REVISED DIMENSIONS SHALL BE AT NO EXTRA COST TO THE STATE.

 ITEM 512 TYPE 2 WATERPROOFING

 MEMBRANE WATERPROOFING (SHEET TYPE 2) SHALL EXTEND VERTICALLY DOWN ALL SIDES OF THE CULVERT WHICH SHALL BE IN CONTACT WITH THE BACKFILL.
-THE EXTERIOR JOINT GAP ON THE TOP AND SIDES BETWEEN THE PRECAST CULVERT SECTIONS SHALL BE FILLED WITH PORTLAND CEMENT MORTAR PRIOR TO INSTALLING THE MEMBRANE WATERPROOFING.
-JOINT WRAP AS SPECIFIED IN 611.08 AND CONCRETE SEALING AS SPECIFIED IN 611.09 ARE NOT REQUIRED UNDER THE LIMIT OF THE MEMBRANE WATERPROOFING.
-PAYMENT FOR THE MEMBRANE WATERPROOFING SHALL BE AT THE CONTRACT PRICE AND BID PER SQUARE YARD FOR ITEM 512, TYPE 2 WATERPROOFING.

-ITEM 512 TYPE 2 WATERPROOFING
+ITEM 512 TYPE 3 WATERPROOFING

 MEMBRANE WATERPROOFING (SHEET TYPE 3) SHALL BE APPLIED TO THE TOP SURFACE OF THE PRECAST CULVERT SECTIONS.
-THE EXTERIOR JOINT GAP ON THE TOP AND SIDES BETWEEN THE PRECAST CULVERT SECTIONS SHALL BE FILLED WITH PORTLAND CEMENT MORTAR PRIOR TO INSTALLING THE MEMBRANE WATERPROOFING.
-JOINT WRAP AS SPECIFIED IN 611.08 AND CONCRETE SEALING AS SPECIFIED IN 611.09 ARE NOT REQUIRED UNDER THE LIMITS OF THE MEMBRANE WATERPROOFING.
-PAYMENT FOR THE MEMBRANE WATERPROOFING SHALL BE AT THE CONTRACT PRICE AND BID PER SQUARE YARD FOR ITEM 512, TYPE 3 WATERPROOFING.

 ROCK-SOCKETED DRILLED SHAFTS: